typetron/typetron.org/tutorials/twitter-clone/notifications.md

 }
 ```

 Now, we can get all the notifications for our user making a request to `[GET] /notifications`.
-We can also get the number
+We can also get the
-of unread notifications by making a request to `[GET] /notifications/unread` and then we can mark all the unread
+number of unread notifications by making a request to `[GET] /notifications/unread` and then we can mark all the unread
-notifications as read by making a request to `[GET] /notifications/read`.
+notifications as read by making a request to `[POST] /notifications/read`.
 I decided to leave these request separate, so
 we have greater control.

 <div class="tutorial-next-page">